Verified [Verified] denotes information that has been published with confirmation of its owing parties.

 Take in the solemn atmosphere as you proceed along the Sando pathway to the shrine, lined with cedar trees and stone lanterns, until you reach Fuji-san Otorii, one of the largest wooden torii gates in Japan.
 Next to the Haiden, or main hall of worship, are the sacred trees, “Fuji Taro” cedar and “Fufu Hinoki” cypress.
 Feel the magnificence of nature from their powerful presence, standing for over 1000 years.

 Every year on July 1st, the Mount Fuji climbing season opens with an official ceremony to pray for the safety of all climbers.
-The Fire Festival is held in late August to mark the end of the climbing season.
+The Fire Festival is held on August 26th and 27th to mark the end of the climbing season.

 In autumn, enjoy the turning of the leaves.
 This shrine is especially beautiful in November, when the Haiden is enveloped in vivid colors.